thindil/steamsky/bin/doc/MODDING.md

   button.
 Optional.
 * Key `CargoIcon`: Path to the SVG image which will be used as the player's ship's cargo icon.
 Optional.
+* Key `EquipIcon`: Path to the SVG image which will be used for equip item action.
+Optional.

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
 In this mode